-FIGURE 24: Summary of anticipated health impacts resulting from changes affecting location efficiency

-Red Orange Yellow Green A limited number of studies Evidence that negative More evidence is needed Multiple studies provide and/or data from local schools changes in health may occur strong evidence of positive provides promising evidence changes in health of positive changes in health Anticipated change in health behavior/ health outcome Brief description of evidence There is strong evidence that SRTS programming is an effective approach for increasing Increased physical activity the number of students who walk/bike to school (Chillon, et al., 2011, National Center for Safe Routes to School, 2012; Orenstein, 2007).
+FIGURE 24: Summary of anticipated health impacts resulting from changes affecting location efficiency Red Evidence that negative changes in health may occur Orange More evidence is needed Yellow A limited number of studies and/or data from local schools provides promising evidence of positive changes in health Green Multiple studies provide strong evidence of positive changes in health Anticipated change in health behavior/ health outcome Brief description of evidenc e Increased physical activity There is strong evidence that SRTS programming is an effective approach for increasing the number of students who walk/bike to school (Chillon, et al., 2011, National Center for Safe Routes to School, 2012; Orenstein, 2007).
 A recent three-state study found SRTS improvements resulted in an 18 percent relative increase in biking and walking, as well as evidence of continued increases in active transportation over time (McDonald, et al., 2014).
 These results are consistent with studies exploring the impacts of SRTS programming on walking and biking in more targeted geographic areas (Buckley, et al., 2013; McDonald, et al., 2013; U.S., EPA, 2008; U.S., EPA, 2003).
 Neighborhood characteristics may be important to consider.
 A study found that the number of students who walked or biked to school was seven percent higher when the school was located in neighborhoods with higher levels of residential density, a factor that would be considered if the Guide encourages school districts to identify sites in areas near population centers (U.S., EPA, 2008).
-Improved classroom Studies have demonstrated that students perform better on standardized tests, attention, academic have better grades, and have better cognitive skills that support learning, such as concentration, attention, and behavior when they are physically active (Robert Wood performance Johnson Foundation, 2011; Whitt-Glover, et al., 2013).
-School representatives who participated in the HIA key informant interviews also observed students being more focused after being physically active for even brief periods of time.
-More research is needed, however, as some studies have not found a connection between physical activity and changes in classroom behavior (CDC, 2010).
-Reduced prevalence Although the proposed revisions are likely to result in increased levels of physical of childhood overweight activity, relevant studies have not shown consistent reductions in body mass index and obesity and 33 percent of girls are physically active at least 60 minutes, five or more days a week.
+Improved classroom attention, academic performance Studies have demonstrated to have better grades, and have concentration, attention, and Johnson Foundation, 2011; V participated in the HIA key in focused after being physicall More research is needed, ho between physical activity an strated that students perform better on standardized tests, and have better cognitive skills that support learning, such as ition, and behavior when they are physically active (Robert Wood , 2011; Whitt-Glover, et al., 2013).
+School representatives who IIA key informant interviews also observed students being more physically active for even brief periods of time. eded, however, as some studies have not found a connection ctivity and changes in classroom behavior (CDC, 2010).
+Reduced prevalence of childhood overweight and obesity Although the proposed revis activity, relevant studies have (BMI) and rates of overweigh ions are likely to result in increa e not shown consistent reductio nt/obesity (Active Living Researc sed levels of physical ns in body mass index :h, 2013).

+and 33 percent of girls are physically active at least 60 minutes, five or more days a week.
 Students who live within a school's walk/bike zone and who walk or bike to school may be more likely to have higher levels of physical activity, yet relatively few students live within any school's walk or bike zone.
 If remote drop-off locations are used, the total number of students who have increased levels of physical activity could increase dramatically.
 It is important to note that students are unlikely to attain 60 minutes or more of physical activity through active transportation to and from school alone; active transportation can increase physical activity, but it needs to be one of multiple ways that students are active each day.